 A novice sleuth is hired by the police after he cons them into thinking he has psychic powers which help solve crimes.
 With the assistance of his reluctant best friend, the duo take on a series of complicated cases.

 When a twenty-something computer geek inadvertently downloads critical government secrets into his brain, CIA and NSA assign two agents to protect him and exploit such knowledge, turning his life upside down.

 Dr. Cal Lightman teaches a course in body language and makes an honest fortune exploiting it.
 He's employed by various public authorities in various investigations, doing more when the ...
 See full summary »

-Michael Westen, a seasoned US spy, is suddenly 'burned', i.e. discredited, without any form of procedure.
+Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
-Michael is usually aided by trusted former FBI informer Sam and his ex girlfriend Fiona.
+Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 95 of 111 people found this review helpful.